 Name.
 Answer.
 Reid, Alex The exception from all I can learn from men who have been ten years in the country.
 Very seldom coming before the 25th September.
-We do have slight frost, but not to do any general or serious damage.
-As the country becomes cultivated I feel sure they will disappear, as all new countries in British America have had that experience.
-Grimmett, D. W Very rare in growing season.
-I think they are exceptional.
-Cultivation will improve that as the turf gets worked off the land.
+Grang, J Perley, W. D Once in four or five years, there is frost about 7th September.
+Grimmett, D. W Purdy, T. F Very rare in growing season.
 Leepart, R. N No frost this summer.
-Ingram, W. A Exceptional in our locality-Souris district.
-Anderson, G Last year was the first that I have seen to injure.
-Young, J. M. L Summer frosts that are injurious are very exceptional.
-I have not lost \$10 (2/.) per year by frosts.
-Late-sown grain is never safe from September frosts.
-Newman, C. F Not hurt anything, except last year.
-Lang, R I can answer for Oak Lake only by experience.
+Exceptional in our locality-Souris district.
+Last year was the first that I have seen to injure.
+Summer frosts that are injurious are very exceptional.
+I have not lost \$10 (21.) per year by fiosts.
+Late-sown grain is never safe from Newman, C. F Lang, R Sheppard.
+J I can answer for Oak Lake only by experience.
 None whatever.
-Sheppard.
-J They are exceptional; this is my second year, and they have done no harm.
-I Stevenson, F. W have peas, the second crop in blossom to-day (September 12th).
-Prevalent, but seldom do harm.
-Vegetables not injured this year till 7th Fieles T September.
-Summer frosts do no harm here.
-Weller T C Last year was the only frost that did any damage since I came here in 1877.
-Honor T R I have grown four crops, and had one damaged by frost.
-Cannot tell yet, but I hear they are exceptional.
-Malcolm, A We have occasional summer frosts, but not often to do much damage.
-Grain that was a little late has been damaged twice during my seven years residence T 11 1 T here.
+Stevenson, F. W Prevalent, but seldom do harm.
+Vegetables not injured this year till 7th September.
+Fialay, J Summer frosts do no harm here.
+Last year was the only frost that did any damage since I came here in 1877.
+I have grown four crops, and had one damaged by frost.
 Pollock, Jno They are prevalent here to a certain extent.
-Reid, E. J They are no worse than in Ontario.
-Rutherford, J We have, but seldom to do much harm.
-Last year was considered the worst in ten years, and I raised 1,400 bushels of grain and did not have 30 injured by frost as it all was sold for seed.
-McVissiel W There was frost on 1st July, 1883, but did not do much damage.
-McKitrick, w Light frosts are prevalent in my district, but heavy frosts are exceptional.
+They are no worse than in Ontario.
+We have, but seldom to do much harm.
+Last year was considered the worst in ten years, and I raised 1,400 bushels of Little, James McKitrick, W McFellan, J grain and did not have 30 injured by frost as it all was sold for seed.
+There was frost on 1st July, 1883, but did not do much damage.
+Light frosts are prevalent in my district, but heavy frosts are exceptional.
 Never suffered but once in nine years.
-Trover C I have never had anything frozen.
-They are the exception, late sowing the Hoyer, C I have never had anything frozen.
+Troyer, C I have never had anything frozen.
 They are the exception, late sowing the cause.
-Vandervoort, G We generally have a light one in this part about the first of June.
-Wood, I. H. I have not suffered from summer frosts.
+Vandervoort, G Wood, J. H Brown, W. J We generally have a light one in this part about the first of June.
+I have not suffered from summer frosts.
 They are never looked for.
-Chambers, S. W No. not to any serious extent; still they are not exceptional in this part.
-Patterson, A They are more exceptional than where I came from (Ontario) Little, J I have farmed for 15 years and have never had frozen grain with the exception of once.
-Black, G. R Wright & Sons Have seen no serious summer frosts.
-Whitney, C There was not the slightest frost this season from the first week in May until the seventh September.
+Chambers, S. W Patterson, A No, not to any serious extent; still they are not exceptional in this part.
+They are more exceptional than where I came from (Ontario).
+I have farmed for 15 years and have never had frozen grain with the exception Black, G. R of once.
+Have seen no serious summer frosts.
+There was not the slightest frost this season from the first week in May until the seventh September.